 The first coaching session is free, so you can give it a try without cost, and then youth membership is just £10 per year (family membership is also available for £25), and then it’s £1 per session.
 To buy membership, please click here.
 The racing events are Go-Ride informal races, so that our riders can have locally based friendly competition with young riders from other local clubs.
 Beacon membership is not a requirement for these events.

 The weather can occasionally be quite cold at Holders Lane and Rowheath, so please ensure that participants have suitable clothing for the weather conditions.
 Gloves are strongly recommended and warm clothing are essential in colder weather.

 Summer 2019 Rowheath coaching sessions:

-During the summer, the Academy will be offering at least four coaching sessions at Rowheath Playing Fields in Bournville, on 14 May, 28 May, 25 June and 9 July.
-The sessions will last from 18:15-19:15.
-Keep your eye on the Facebook feed for details of additional sessions.
+During the summer, the Academy will be offering at least five coaching sessions at Rowheath Playing Fields in Bournville, on 14 May, 28 May, 25 June, 2 July and 11 July.
+The sessions will last from 18:15-19:15, apart from the 11 July session, which will be 16:30-17:30.
+Keep your eye on the Facebook feed for details of any additional sessions.
 These sessions take place in a traffic-free environment and are led by qualified coaches who introduce riders to skills used in different forms of cycle sport and include some racing, with the emphasis very much on fun.
 Sessions cost £1 for members and are free for first timers (membership costs £10 for the year).
 If weather conditions are bad, please check the Facebook page for cancellations.

 Beacon Academy Go-Ride sessions are aimed at young people who can already ride a bicycle and have sufficient co-ordination to stay safe in a group.
 Riders should wear a helmet at all times, have a well maintained bicycle, a drink and bring appropriate clothing and gloves.